cds-snc/simplify-privacy-statements-V2/README.md

 ## Adding Routes

 1) Create a new route directory
+➡️ or copy past and rename the routes/_sample_route

 2) Add a controller, view file and optionally a schema.js (if this is a form view)
 ```bash